taunus/taunus/README.md

 ### Route Definitions

-Note that these should typically be generated using the CLI.
-Route definitions have a few properties.
+**Note that these should typically be generated using the CLI.** Route definitions have a few properties.

+- `route` is passed to [`routes`][1] directly, and used to match the URL to a view controller
+- `template` is expected to be a function, and it'll be passed a `model` object
+- `controller` is invoked after the template is rendered, allowing you to bind event listeners and the like

+Here's an example _client-side_ route definition.

 ```
 {